ThiagoNelsi/cmon/README.md

-# cmon
+# nzma

+nzma is a live reload tool for basic c programming.

+## Installation

+`npm install -g nzma`

 ## Usage

-`node index.js ../path/to/file.c`
+`nzma ../path/to/file.c`

 ## Options

 - `-i`, `--in`, `--input`:

-  `node index.js ../path/to/file.c -i input.txt`
+  `nzma ../path/to/file.c -i input.txt`

   The same of manually running: